 Here’s a closer look at that sandwich of batting and fabric:

-Then we sewed the front of the tea cozy to the back, with the “good” (linen) sides facing each other (so, right sides together).
+Step 5: Sew the front of the tea cozy to the back.
+After affixing the batting layer, we sewed the front of the tea cozy to the back, with the “good” (linen) sides facing each other (meaning: right sides together).
 We made sure to only sew the curve and sides, leaving the flat bottom open for now.
 Then we trimmed off any excess fabric and batting.

+Step 7: Attaching the lining to the tea cozy.
 To attach the lining to the tea cozy, we left the tea cozy inside out (right sides facing) and nested the lining inside with the “good” side of the lining fabric, the finished side, facing the finished side of the tea cozy (the blue linen).
-So, thee right side of the lining is touching the right side of the tea cozy.
+So, the right side of the lining is touching the right side of the tea cozy.
 We then sewed the bottom edges together:

 When the lining is sewn to the tea cozy and pulled straight out, here’s what it looks like (note that the top hole is still open on the lining):